Our alumni have gone on to work in both academia and industry all over the world.

 - Matthew Aylett (Ph.D.
 2000): Formerly with Rhetorical Systems, now founder and CTO of Cereproc, an Edinburgh-based company offering advanced speech synthesis technology.

 - Jason Baldridge (Ph.D.
 2002): Associate professor in the Department of Linguistics at the University of Texas at Austin, also associated with UT's Division of Statistics and Scientific Computation.

 - Julia Hockenmaier (Ph.D.
-2003): Assistant professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
+2003): Associate professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.

 - Colin Bannard (Ph.D.
 2006): Assistant professor at the Department of Linguistics, UT Austin.

 - Chris Callison-Burch (Ph.D.
 2007): Assistant professor in the Computer and Information Sciences Department at the University of Pennsylvania.

 Below is a more complete list of recent graduates, along with their thesis titles, supervisors, and immediate post-graduation occupations, where available.

 - Mike Lewis: Combined Distributional and Logical Semantics (Supervised by Mark Steedman).
 After graduation: Postdoc, University of Washington and AI2.

 - Alex Milowski: Enabling Scientific Data on the Web (Supervised by Henry Thompson).
 After graduation: Postdoctoral scholar , School of Information, UC Berkeley

 - Michal Dziemianko: Supervised by Frank Keller.
 After graduation: Visual DNA